lVlyke/stellar-mod-loader/README.md

 ## Report an issue

-If you run into a problem, please check the [issues page](https://github.com/lVlyke/stellar-mod-loader/issues) to see if your question has been answered or create a new issue if you have a bug to report.
+If you run into a problem, please check the [issues page](https://github.com/lVlyke/stellar-mod-loader/issues) to see if your question has been answered, or create a new issue if you have a new bug to report.

 If you have a suggestion for a new feature or a new game to support, feel free to open an issue for your request.